mar23-lab/SAST/UNIVERSAL_SAST_BOILERPLATE.md

 ## 🎯 VISION & PURPOSE

-Этот boilerplate предоставляет **готовое к использованию enterprise-решение** для интеграции SAST (Static Application Security Testing) в любой проект разработки.
+This boilerplate provides a **ready-to-use enterprise solution** for integrating SAST (Static Application Security Testing) into any development project.

-### 🌟 ЧТО ЭТО ДАЕТ
+### 🌟 WHAT THIS PROVIDES

-- **✅ Zero-config onboarding** - новые проекты настраиваются за 15 минут
+- **✅ Zero-config onboarding** - new projects configured in 15 minutes
-- **🔒 Enterprise security** - соответствие industry standards
+- **🔒 Enterprise security** - compliance with industry standards
-- **📊 Unified governance** - централизованное управление безопасностью
+- **📊 Unified governance** - centralized security management
-- **🚀 Developer-friendly** - минимальное влияние на workflow
+- **🚀 Developer-friendly** - minimal impact on workflow
-- **📈 Scalable architecture** - от startup до enterprise
+- **📈 Scalable architecture** - from startup to enterprise

 ---